openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

 .. note::

    For Vault deployment instructions see the `vault charm`_.
-For certificate management information read the `Managing TLS certificates with Vault`_ section of this guide.
+For certificate management information read the `Managing TLS certificates`_ section of this guide.

 To deploy OVN: